-Well… everybody.
-Firstly, people who want to use simulation software professionally, who want to do numerical analyses, collaborate on their simulation with others, make something that they can present on an industrial level and make money out of it.
-These are the users who prefer the Professional account, because they can keep their simulations private, while still enjoying the collaboration possibilities and the accessibility through the cloud.
+Well…everybody.
+People who want to use simulation software professionally, who want to do numerical analyses, collaborate on their simulation with others and make something that they can present on an industrial level to make money out of it.
+These are the users who prefer the Professional account because they can keep their simulations private, while still enjoying the collaboration possibilities and accessibility through the cloud.

 I would like to also mention those who simply like to learn something new and enjoy it as a hobby.
 In our case, this new thing could be turned into a way to make a living.
 I’m very glad that we have many users in this category as well.

-In the end, anybody who is interested to improve their product designs and properly test them, should give it a try.
+In the end, anybody who is interested in improving their product designs and properly testing them should give it a try.
 We provide plenty of free learning resources to help them get started.

 There is a changing trend.
-In simulation, we didn’t have open source software like OpenFOAM so dominant as they are today, but as we see, it is gradually changing.
-More features are being added, people find use cases for which they use this software; sometimes cases that cannot be done with other packages.
+In the simulation field, we didn’t have open source software like OpenFOAM so dominant as they are today.
+More features are being added, people find cases for which they use this software; sometimes cases that cannot be done with other packages.
 It’s not going to be a sudden shift towards SimScale to be specific, but it does happen, gradually.

-Also, when you learn to work with SimScale, it doesn’t lock you in.
+Also, when you learn to work with SimScale, you’re not locked in.
 Whatever skill you learn on SimScale can independently be used with other simulation products.

 Tell us a bit about working at SimScale.
 How is the team?

 Our team is fantastic!
-I have worked with different groups before both inside the university and in companies, in different parts of the world.
+I have worked with different groups before both inside the university, in companies, and in different parts of the world.
 And I would say if not the most, this is one of the most creative teams I’ve worked with.
-We have people with completely different backgrounds that are very capable in working together and learning from each other.
+We have people with completely different backgrounds that are very capable of working together and learning from each other.

 Thank you, Babak, for our conversation!
-And hope to see another of your great articles on the blog!
+We hope to see another of your great articles on the blog!